 - Healthy – All the foods I will recommend are healthy and designed to be consumed by guinea pigs.

-- Probiotics and Prebiotics – Probiotics are essential for you guinea pigs immune system and gut health as well as other things.
+- Probiotics and Prebiotics – Probiotics are essential for your guinea pigs’ immune system and gut health as well as other things.
 I give extra points to any food that has these essentials already mixed into it.
-If you are after a more in depth understanding of guinea pigs and probiotics, check out my article here.
+If you are after a more in-depth understanding of guinea pigs and probiotics, check out my article here.

 Price – This is certainly a bit more up there as far as price goes coming in at $30 a bag.
 That equals out to be $3 per pound (cheaper if you use a coupon).
 While there is a jump in price compared to the following recommendations, the saying ‘you get what you pay for’ holds very true in this case.
-A higher quality and nicer product comes with a higher price tag.
+Higher quality and the nicer product come with a higher price tag.

-Healthy – The food is a made out of a Timothy Hay based mixture fortified with essential vitamins and minerals.
+Healthy – The food is made out of a Timothy Hay-based mixture fortified with essential vitamins and minerals.
 None of the hay is sourced from China with all of it coming from local producers.
 The packaging is also produced locally (USA).
 On top of this, the texture of the food mixture is coarse enough to cause a natural wearing down of your guinea pig’s teeth, which is exactly what you want in a dry food mixture.
 Why?
-Guinea pig’s teeth, unlike humans, keep growing throughout their lifespan and there for need wearing.
-Lastly, the mixtures are created in small batches which insure that the product is as fresh as possible.
+Guinea pig’s teeth, unlike humans, keep growing throughout their lifespan and therefore need wearing.
+Lastly, the mixtures are created in small batches which ensure that the product is as fresh as possible.

 Probiotics and Prebiotics – Unfortunately no luck in this department.
 But, Small Pet Select has managed to, in my mind, make up for it in other departments.
 If you are after a probiotic supplement, check out my article here.

-KMS has made a deliberate attempt to prevent this from happening within their foods.
-Rather than compromise on quality, these guys have simply added more nutrient rich produce to bulk up their product’s weight and the price reflects this 🙂
+Small Pet has made a deliberate attempt to prevent this from happening within their foods.
+Rather than compromise on quality, these guys have simply added more nutrient-rich produce to bulk up their product’s weight and the price reflects this 🙂

 The only reason I didn’t put these at the top of my list was simply due to the good experiences I have had with Small Pet Select in the past.
 This was a tough battle between first and second place.

-Healthy – Ummmmm….
-Yes!
-These guys have made a Timothy hay based formula created with the assistance of numerous vets and guinea pig nutritionist.
-There is no BHA (beta hydroxy acid which is an organic unhealthy acide), BHT (butylated hydroxytoluene which is an unhealthy chemical derivative of phenol) or corn.
-The food is created using small batch runs which maximises the freshness of the produce and gives the food it’s 200 day shelf life.
+Healthy – Ummmmm… Yes!
+These guys have made a Timothy hay-based formula created with the assistance of numerous vets and guinea pig nutritionists.
+There is no BHA (beta hydroxy acid which is an organic unhealthy acid), BHT (butylated hydroxytoluene which is an unhealthy chemical derivative of phenol), or corn.
+The food is created using small batch runs which maximizes the freshness of the product and gives the food its 200-day shelf life.
 These guys make a new batch every 10 to 14 days which means there is no need for unhealthy preservatives.
-KMS uses a range of whole ingredients, and stabilized vitamin c as well as Redmond salt.
+Small Pet uses a range of whole ingredients and stabilized vitamin c as well as Redmond salt.